AliNisarAhmed/my-notes/Networks/ccna/05-EtherChannel.md

 A **flow** is communication between two nodes in the same network

 Frames in the same flow will be forwarded using the same physical interface.
-- If frames in teh same flow were forwarded using different physical interfaces, some frames may arrive out of order at the destination, which can cause problems
+- If frames in the same flow were forwarded using different physical interfaces, some frames may arrive out of order at the destination, which can cause problems

 You can change the inputs used in the interface selection calculation